Elected NCDXC President 2014-2015

 Just before moving to Washington, D.C.
 I upgraded and was granted the call KD3AN.
 I held this call while I lived in Washington.
 While I lived in D.C., I was a member of the Montgomery County (MD) Amateur Radio Club.
 When I moved to California.
 I operated as KD3AN from Boulder Creek, CA for many years.

 After 11 years in California I finally decided to cut my last ham radio ties to the East coast.
 Thanks to the FCC's Vanity Callsign program I now am K6MKF.
-My rigs are an Elecraft K-Line: K3 P3 KPA500 & KAT500, an IC-756PRO2 and an IC-7000 pumping the RF into a Force 12 C3SS yagi ("Buster") up at 45 feet.
-I've got an inverted vee for 40M & 80M.
-Thanks to the support I've received from the members of the Northern California DX Club I've been able to achieve DXCC Mixed, Digital, CW, Phone and 20, 15, 17 and 12M DXCC so far, and am closing in on the 40M DXCC award.
+Thanks to the support I've received from the members of the Northern California DX Club I've been able to achieve my various DX awards.

 Thanks for checking out my QRZ.COM page.
-I hope to hear you on the bands!!
+I hope to work you on the bands!!

 You must be logged in to file a report on this page